cosmos/gaia/docs/docs/governance/submitting.md

 Please note that cosmoshub-4 uses a minimum initial deposit amount.
 :::

 Proposals cannot be submitted successfully without providing a minimum initial deposit.
-In practice, this means that the `deposit` field in your proposal has to meet the `min_initial_deposit` governance paramter.
+In practice, this means that the `deposit` field in your proposal has to meet the `min_initial_deposit` governance parameter.
 The minimum deposit is equal to `min_deposit * min_initial_deposit_ratio`.
 Only `uatom` is supported as deposit denom.
 ```shell
 // checking the min_initial_deposit